TerraByteDev/TerraByteDocs/docs/skyfactions/installation/overview.md

 * [MyWorlds](https://github.com/bergerhealer/MyWorlds) - Or any world manager for that matter, although SkyFactionsReborn was built with MyWorlds in mind.
 It's the most stable world manager on the market.
 * [LuckPerms](https://luckperms.net/download) - Running a server without LuckPerms in 2024?
 Couldn't be me.
 * [DiscordSRV](https://github.com/DiscordSRV/DiscordSRV) - A great plugin to link Discord and Minecraft together seamlessly.
 Not necessarily required for the webhook feature, but useful nonetheless.
-* [EssentialsX](https://github.com/EssentialsX/Essentials) - Necessary to use SkyFactionsReborn's economy features.
-Hooks into Vault, a required dependency of this plugin.

 ## Incompatibilites